 DS replication lets you build a directory service that is always online.
 DS directory proxy capabilities enable you to hide maintenance operations from client applications.
 You must still plan appropriate use of these features, however.

-As described above, replication lets you use redundant servers and systems that tolerate network partitions.
+As described previously, replication lets you use redundant servers and systems to tolerate network partitions.
 Directory server replicas continue to serve requests when peer servers fail or become unavailable.
 Directory proxy servers route around directory servers that are down for maintenance or down due to failure.
 When you upgrade the service, you roll out one upgraded DS server at a time.
 New servers continue to interoperate with older servers, so the whole service never goes down.
 All of this depends on deploying redundant systems, including network links, to eliminate single points of failure.
-For more, see High Availability.
+For more, refer to High availability.

-As shown in that section, your deployment may involve multiple locations, with servers communicating locally over LANs and remotely over WANs.
-Your deployment can also use separate replication topologies, for example, in order to sustain very high write loads, or to separate volatile data from more static data.
+As shown in that section, your deployment may involve multiple locations.
+Some deployments even use separate replication topologies, for example, to sustain very high write loads, or to separate volatile data from more static data.
 Carefully plan your load balancing strategy to offer good service at a reasonable cost.
-By using replication groups, you can limit most replication traffic over WAN links to communications between replication servers.
-Directory proxy servers can direct client traffic to local servers until it becomes necessary to failover to remote servers.
+By using replication groups, you can limit most replication traffic over slow links to communications between replication servers.
+Directory proxy servers can direct client traffic to local servers until it becomes necessary to fail over to remote servers.